MichaelMoroz/michaelmoroz.github.io/_posts/2024-9-11-WritingAnOptimizingTensorCompilerFromScratch.md

 ## First prototype

 When I initally started prototyping the operation graph compiler in C# in Unity (not exactly your typical place for a compiler prototype, I know), I kept the graph just as a simple Directed Acyclic Graph (DAG), where each node was a single operation with some tensor shape.
-When I began testing the kernel clustering even on simple physics or rendering, the clustering algorithm quickly started to get out of hand, as in the example below.
+When I began testing the kernel clustering even on simple physics or rendering, the clustering algorithm quickly started to get out of hand.

+Here is an example of a compiled graph with the kernels clusterized.

 <center><img src="{{ site.baseurl }}/images/fluidgraph.png" height="400px"></center>